Registration Number : XDH 72

 Special permission had to be obtained to operate these vehicles because they were 30 feet long on a two-axle chassis and therefore the first trolleybuses to be built to these specifications.
 They were also equipped with automatic acceleration equipment.

-These vehicles were often referred to as ‘goldfish bowls’ owing to their unusual bodywork design.
+These type of vehicles were often referred to as ‘gold fish bowls’ owing to their unusual bodywork design.
 The design was an attempt to produce a streamlined appearance whilst at the same time keeping down both the costs and weight.

-872 was in service for 14 years and was decorated as Walsall’s last official trolleybus in 1970 when the system closed on 3 October of that year.
+872 was in service for 14 years and was decorated as Walsall’s last official trolleybus in 1970 when the system closed on 3 October 1970.

 872 was a regular runner at Sandtoft in the early years but mechanical problems began to occur, and it was taken out of service in 1984.